Linker Vision's agentic AI monitors 50,000 city cameras for cross‑department

 Levatas develops visual-inspection solutions that use mobile robots and autonomous systems to enhance safety, reliability and performance of critical infrastructure assets such as electric utility substations, fuel terminals, rail yards and logistics hubs.
 Using VLMs, Levatas built a video analytics AI agent to automatically review inspection footage and draft detailed inspection reports, dramatically accelerating a traditionally manual and slow process.

-Can a single AI platform truly synchronize dozens of municipal services?
-Linker Vision says its agentic AI does just that, pulling data from more than 50,000 smart‑city cameras and routing alerts to traffic control, utilities and first responders.
-The architecture leans on NVIDIA’s software and hardware, which the AI On series describes as the backbone of modern query engines.
+Does one AI platform really have the bandwidth to juggle dozens of city services?
+Linker Vision says its agentic AI can, tapping into over 50,000 smart-city cameras and shuffling alerts to traffic control, utilities and first responders.
+Under the hood it leans on NVIDIA’s software and hardware - the AI On series even calls that stack the backbone of today’s query engines.

 Common Questions Answered